 Event Score Sheet:

 National Event Page:

-None of our tournaments will use photogate timers.
+None of our NC tournaments will use photogate timers.
 We will continue to use multiple human beings with stopwatches, and take the median or average time, depending on the number of timers available.
 Rule 3-e states “An approximately 1/4″ diameter wooden dowel must be attached…” In NC, that will be interpreted as “a 1/4″ +/- 1/8″ diameter wooden dowel” (updated 11/15/2018)

 This is a construction event.
-Prior to the competition teams will build a vehicle that uses propulsive energy from 1 or 2 mousetraps as its sole means of propulsion.
-The Vehicle must quickly travel a specified distance and stop as close as possible to the Vehicle Target Point while pushing a 16 oz plastic cup.
+Prior to the competition teams will build a vehicle that uses propulsive energy from 1 or 2 mousetraps as its sole means of propulsion to push a paper cup forward, reverse direction, and stop as close as possible to a Vehicle Target Point.

 Low score wins.
 The Run Score = 2x Vehicle Distance + Cup Distance Score + Run Time (sec) + Penalties.
 The Final Score is the better of 2 runs.

 – Do not modify the structural integrity of the mousetraps in any way.
 You are permitted to attach additional pieces to the mousetrap arm.
 You are permitted to drill up to 4 holes in each mousetrap to attach it to the vehicle.